Defi-Cartel/jobs/mev-engineer.md

 ## We are hiring!

-Do you want to be a full-time MEV engineer working on the bleeding edge of blockchain?
+Do you want to be a full-time MEV engineer working on the bleeding edge of blockchain technology?

 Interested in arbitrage trading, liquidations, sandwiches, front-runner exploitation, and other forms of new alpha?